ShadiAkbari/Shadi-Akbari-Shahrestani/README.md

 # 🌌 Hi, I'm Shadi-Akbari-Shahrestani

-🔭🌠 **Driven by Curiosity | Understanding the Universe Through Science** I am passionate about exploring the mysteries of the cosmos — from the Cosmic Microwave Background to the formation of large-scale structures in the Universe.
+🌠 **Driven by Curiosity | Understanding the Universe Through Science** I am passionate about exploring the mysteries of the cosmos — from the early universe to the formation of large-scale structures in the Universe.

 ## 👨‍🚀 About Me
-- 🎓 Currently studying **Cosmology/ Gravitational wave **
+- 🎓 Former B.SC Physics Student at **Sharif University of Technology**
-- 🧠 Interested in **numerical simulations of the Universe**
+- 🧠 Interested in **Theoretical calculation and(!) numerical simulations of the Universe**
-- 🌌 Fascinated by **dark matter, dark energy, and structure formation**
+- 🌌 Fascinated by **Early Universe, Gravitaional Wave**
 - 🤝 Looking to collaborate on **open-source projects in physics and cosmology**
-- ✨ Fun fact: *The Universe is under no obligation to make sense to us!*
+✨

 # 💻 Tech Stack: